SLdevilX/closed/README.md

 ## Fuc# for some duplicate
 ## Also Fu## iccy bitc$

+# who call asena is original no problem, ofcourse it is the original one from geate man yusuf usta 💪🏻

+# but somme little bit#@ call A**na Duplicate  is original bla bla bala i am a devaloper my as# coded by MO@#$

-# who call asena it is original but A**na Duplicate 🤣 it is duplicte Dude not a original. rip Duplicte🤣🤣🤣🤣🤣
+# 🤣 it is duplicte Dude not a original. rip Duplicte🤣🤣🤣🤣🤣

-*** little cow calling other bots fake {duplicate 🤣🤣🤣)
+*** little cow calling other bots fake {but it own one is duplicate 🤣🤣🤣)